plaetzchen79/redux-test/README.md

 See the **states** in the console output.
 You should install the browser extensions to better see the states and for undo/ redo.
 Look [chrome extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd).
-Install, Press F12, see tab "Redux" in the
+Install, Press F12, see tab "Redux".

 ## Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.